HazemAbdesamed/bike-points/README.md

 * Expand Airflow's monitoring capabilities to track the health and performance of all components in the setup, ensuring early detection and resolution of issues.
 * Implementing data quality checks at each stage.
 * Address potential security vulnerabilities.
-* Adding more containers (nodes) for Kafka, Spark, and Cassandra to have a distributed architecture which will increase the system's scalability and resilience.
+* Adding more containers (nodes) for Kafka, Spark, and postgres to have a distributed architecture which will increase the system's scalability and resilience.

 # Conclusion
 In conclusion, this project has provided valuable hands-on experience in data engineering, allowing me to explore and practice various tools and techniques.
 It serves as a solid foundation for future enhancements and scalability.<br>